The Seed Is Planted

 Planning and Planting

 Over the next year, we developed a core team.
-Dennis Guenter (who, along with his wife Jackie led the team) had this to say about that time: “I truly believe that because we prayed as a group for that entire year prior we encountered fewer challenges than we would have without praying for God’s guidance and our patience in waiting for His ‘go’.”
+Our co-leader, Dennis, had this to say about that time: “I truly believe that because we prayed as a group for that entire year prior we encountered fewer challenges than we would have without praying for God’s guidance.”

-We took a group of five people to a three-day training with Verlon and Melodie Fosner and his team in Cape Coral, FL.
-The participants were told that we were there because our churches were actively declining or in maintenance mode and would be declining soon.
+The first shock was when we were told that we were there because our churches were actively declining or in maintenance mode and would be declining soon.

-That was the first shock.
-The second shock was a statement from District Superintendent Dan Jackson: “We can start 150 Dinner Churches for what it costs to start one new UMC church.
-So, we will give you $500 a month for the first 6 months.”
+The second shock was a statement one of our local denominational leaders that “We can start 150 Dinner Churches for what it costs to start one typical church.
+So, we will give you $500 a month for the first six months.”

 We wrangled with a mixture of emotions.
 We were insulted that our church was considered in decline, ecstatic at being funded for a startup, and shocked that our denomination was stepping out to fund Dinner Church!

-This core team began meeting on Wednesday evenings – each week.
+This core team began meeting on Wednesday evenings.
 We chose Wednesday nights because Fort Meade is a very church-oriented community – Wednesday was church night.
 We knew if we wanted to reach the people who were unchurched or de-churched, we stood a better chance of holding Dinner Church while all of the church people were in church!

 The real momentum happened when we began the coaching sessions with Verlon’s team.
 We listened to the struggles from other churches and realized we weren’t alone.
 This gave us courage to forge ahead and always bath our decisions with prayer and guidance from the Holy Spirit (unusual in our church tradition).